Last Updated on November 3, 2023

 Fatty acids are transported to the liver, where they are metabolized into ketone bodies or ketones.
 These ketones then serve as an efficient energy source for many cells, particularly brain cells, which can utilize them as an alternative to glucose.

-Achieving ketosis is the main goal in many low-carbohydrate diets and fasting protocols, as it is associated with increased fat-burning and may provide mental clarity.
+Achieving ketosis is the main goal in diets like low-carb diet, ketogenic diet, and fasting protocols, as it is associated with increased fat-burning and may provide mental clarity.
 The journey to this stage is a testament to the body’s incredible ability to adapt to different sources of energy depending on availability.

 Deep ketosis stage (72+ hours after eating)

-In this advanced stage, your body not only continues to utilize ketones for energy but may also experience enhanced cellular repair processes called autophagy, the body’s way of cleaning out damaged cells, in order to regenerate newer, healthier cells.
+In this advanced stage, your body not only continues to utilize ketones for energy but may also experience enhanced cellular repair processes called autophagy, the body’s way of cleaning out damaged cells, to regenerate newer and healthier cells.

 When does the body start burning fat during fasting?